 Got a peephole in your front door?
-That's all you need to install the Ring Door View Cam.
+That's all you need to install the Ring Peephole Cam (formerly known as the Door View Cam).
 You don't need cables or power adapters: This video doorbell runs off a rechargeable battery that fits into the back of the camera and uses Wi-Fi.
 Combine this with the Ring app, and you can answer the door from anywhere without running a cable anywhere.
 It's a very useful device for apartments, or other locations where it's impractical to install a traditional video doorbell.

 This design means that you can use it in a standard half-inch peephole.
-The Door View Cam comes in two parts, joined by a tube and cable that feed through the peephole that runs through the door.
+The Peephole Cam comes in two parts, joined by a tube and cable that feed through the peephole that runs through the door.

 The battery that runs the camera has a large 6,040-mAh capacity and can be charged with a USB cable.
 Ring doesn't provide an estimate for battery life, but I guess it to be between 20 and 40 days, depending on how much you use it.
 If you have a lot of visitors, use the motion detection or fire up the live view a lot, it will be on the shorter side.
 Spare batteries cost $30, so you could have a spare plugged into a USB cable and ready to swap out.

-Installing the Door View Cam was very simple.
-All I had to do was remove the existing peephole mechanism, put the front of the View Cam on the door with the cable and tube feeding through the hole, put the back part of the camera into place, screw on the retaining clip, connect the cable and slide the battery into place.
+Installing the Peephole Cam was very simple.
+All I had to do was remove the existing peephole mechanism, put the front of the Peephole Cam on the door with the cable and tube feeding through the hole, put the back part of the camera into place, screw on the retaining clip, connect the cable and slide the battery into place.
 The retaining clip holds the camera in place: You don't need to use any screws or sticky tape.

-After installing the View Cam, you connect it to the Ring app by scanning a QR code on the back of the camera body with your smartphone's camera and running through a couple of steps to get the View Cam onto your wireless network.
+After installing the Peephole Cam, you connect it to the Ring app by scanning a QR code on the back of the camera body with your smartphone's camera and running through a couple of steps to get the Peephole Cam onto your wireless network.
 Again, this is a simple process to complete, as long as your 2.4-GHz Wi-Fi network reaches your front door.